-Prior to their Admission to Listing, the Issuer's Shares will not have been listed on any stock or other recognised or regulated investment exchange.
-Accordingly, it will be impossible to guarantee a liquid or any market for the Ordinary Shares after Admission to Listing or that such a market, should it develop, will endure.
-The Offer Price of the Ordinary Shares is based on criteria that may not match future price performance.
-The price that will be quoted subsequent to Admission to the Official List is likely to vary significantly from that price.
-If liquidity does not develop for the Company's Ordinary Shares, its Share price may be adversely impacted.
+Prior to the admission of the Bonds to trading on the EWSM and the Admission to Listing of the Ordinary Shares on the Malta Stock Exchange, no securities of the Issuer will have been listed on any stock or other recognised or regulated investment exchange or otherwise publically traded.
+Accordingly, it will be impossible to guarantee a liquid or any market either for the Bonds or the Ordinary Shares into which they are convertible after Admission or that such a market, should it develop, will endure.
+The Offer Price of the Bonds is based on criteria that may not match future price performance.
+The price quoted by Bondholders willing to sell subsequent to admission to trading on the EWSM is likely to vary significantly from that price.
+If liquidity does not develop for the Bonds, the price of Bonds in the market is likely to be adversely impacted.